Skip to content

 Retrofitting a house can be an exciting endeavour for homeowners, offering the opportunity to blend the charm of an existing space with the advantages of modern technology and enhanced comfort.

-In this article, we will delve into the basics of retrofitting your home, guiding you on where to begin and primarily focusing on improving internal comfort, energy efficiency, and overall livability.
+In this article, we'll give you 10 considerations you need to keep in mind when retrofitting your home, guiding you on where to begin and primarily focusing on improving internal comfort, energy efficiency, and overall livability.

 1. INITIAL EVALUATION